Putin to Ukraine rebels: postpone secession vote

 But Putin's comment suggested that any Russian military incursion into eastern Ukraine was off the agenda for now.

-"We call on the representatives of southeastern Ukraine, the supporters of the federalisation of the country, to postpone the referendum planned for May 11," Putin said.
+"We call on the representatives of southeastern Ukraine, the supporters of the federalization of the country, to postpone the referendum planned for May 11," Putin said.

 He said this would create conditions for dialogue between the Ukrainian authorities in Kiev and the separatists.